ArneSamson/il-giro/README.md

 #### Sink

-The `Sink` module is one of 4 the kitchen modules.
+The `<Sink/>` module is one of 4 the kitchen modules.
 It is a combination of the `<BaseIsland/>` component, the `<Reginox/>` sink component, a `tableTop` component, and either the `<Tap1/>` or `<Tap2/>` component.
 It conditionally renders which faucet it has, whether the sink has drawers or not, and whether the sink has a rounded countertop or not.

 #### Cooktop

-The `Cooktop` module is one of 4 the kitchen modules.
+The `<Cooktop/>` module is one of 4 the kitchen modules.
 It is a combination of the `<BaseIsland/>` component, the `<GasStove/>` or `<ElectricStove/>` component, and a `tableTop` component It conditionally renders whether the cooktop has drawers or not, wheter it needs a gas or electric cooking fire, and whether the cooktop has a rounded countertop or not.

 #### Tower

+The `<Tower/>` module is one of 4 the kitchen modules.

 # Helpers